-Kids who use e-cigs like JUULs are also more likely to become smokers than kids who do not, according to a three-year study.
+- Kids who vape are more likely to become smokers than kids who do not, according to a three-year study.
 The study followed high school students as they transitioned from e-cigarettes to traditional ones.

-How do I talk to my child about JUULing?
+How do I talk to my child about vaping?

-If you suspect your child is JUULing (and even if you don’t), ask him or her about it.
+If you suspect your child is vaping (and even if you don’t), ask them about it.
 Start a conversation.
-Ask if they’ve seen friends doing it or seen JUULing at school.
-Use this opportunity to tell them the dangers of JUULing.
-JUULing is addictive.
-JUULing has been shown to lead to smoking.
+Ask if they’ve seen friends doing it or seen vaping at school.
+Use this opportunity to tell them the dangers of vaping.
+Vaping is addictive.
+Vaping has been shown to lead to smoking.
 Smoking causes cancer, heart disease, and emphysema.
 Smoking is responsible for 1 in 5 deaths in the United States.

 Things to consider

 - Talk to your doctor.
-He or she may be able to suggest nicotine replacement therapy.
+They may be able to suggest nicotine replacement therapy.
 They also may be able to prescribe medicines to help you quit.